bomonike/bomonike.github.io/countries.md

 ## Country groups

+The <a target="_blank" href="https://www.mercosur.int/en/about-mercosur/what-is-mercosur">MERCOSUR</a> (Mercado Común del Sur, or Southern Common Market) refers to a South American regional economic and political bloc created in 1991 by the Treaty of Asencion among full members Brazil, Paraguay, Uruguay, Bolivia, Venezuela.
+But Venezuela's membership was suspended in 2016.
+Associate members, with more limited trade and participation rights are, on the west coast: (Colombia, Ecuador, Peru, Chile) and on the Northern coast: Guyana, and Suriname, Panama.
+Unlike the EU, MERCOSUR is primarily a free-trade area and customs union, not a shared-market system with a common currency or fully unified laws.
+French Guiana is not a member because it's an overseas department and region of France.

-The EU (European Union) is a political and economic union of 27 member countries.
-20 of the 27 EU countries are in the "eurozone" where the euro (€) is the official currency in 2002.
+The <strong>EU (European Union)</strong> is a political and economic union of 27 member countries.
+20 of the 27 EU countries are in the "eurozone" where the euro (€) is the official currency since 2002.
 Members of the Economic Monetary Union (EMU) follow unified monetary policies managed by the European Central Bank (ECB).
 Some non-EU microstates also use the Euro by arrangement.

-Baltic countries include Estonia, Latvia, Lithuania, Poland, which is East of Germany, Austria, Czech Republic.

-Former communist country to adopt the euro include Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015), and Croatia (2023).

 Poland and Hungary do not use the euro.
 Malta and the Republic of Cyprus adopted the Euro in 2008.
+Former communist countries adopted the euro include Slovakia (2009), Estonia (2011), Latvia (2014), Lithuania (2015), and Croatia (2023).

+<strong>Baltic</strong> countries include Estonia, Latvia, Lithuania, Poland, which is East of Germany, Austria, Czech Republic.

 Those in the <strong>Schengen Area</strong> agreed to abolish passport controls at mutual borders.
 It includes most EU countries plus Switzerland, Norway, and Iceland who are not in the EU.
 Ireland is not in Schengen.

-NATO (North Atlantic Treaty Organization), at <a target="_blank" href="https://www.nato.int/">https://www.nato.int</a>, is a military alliance made up of 32 countries from North America and Europe.
+<strong>NATO (North Atlantic Treaty Organization)</strong>, at <a target="_blank" href="https://www.nato.int/">https://www.nato.int</a>, is a military alliance made up of 32 countries from North America and Europe.
 US, Canada, Norway, and Turkey are in NATO but not in the EU.

-BRICS is an acronym for Brazil, Russia, India, China, and South Africa.
+<strong>BRICS</strong> is an acronym for Brazil, Russia, India, China, and South Africa.
 But it refers to a bloc of 10 economies, of which no EU member nation is a part.

-<a target="_blank" href="https://en.wikipedia.org/wiki/Five_Eyes">"Five Eyes"</a> is an Anglosphere intelligence alliance comprising Australia, Canada, New Zealand, the United Kingdom, and the United States.
+<a target="_blank" href="https://en.wikipedia.org/wiki/Five_Eyes">"Five Eyes"</a> is an "Anglosphere" intelligence alliance comprising English-speaking Australia, Canada, New Zealand, the United Kingdom, and the United States.
 These countries are party to the multilateral UKUSA Agreement, a treaty for joint cooperation in signals intelligence.

-On <a target="_blank" href="https://www.whitehouse.gov/fact-sheets/2025/12/fact-sheet-president-donald-j-trump-further-restricts-and-limits-the-entry-of-foreign-nationals-to-protect-the-security-of-the-united-states/">December 16, 2025, the Trump White House</a> expanded travel bans bans on "12 "High Risk" countries and partial restrictions on 20 others.
+On <a target="_blank" href="https://www.whitehouse.gov/fact-sheets/2025/12/fact-sheet-president-donald-j-trump-further-restricts-and-limits-the-entry-of-foreign-nationals-to-protect-the-security-of-the-united-states/">December 16, 2025, the Trump White House</a> expanded travel bans bans on "12 "High Risk" countries and partial restrictions on 20 others:

    1. Afghanistan
    1. Angola (additional partial)